Island fox: Conservation status and federal protection

-Diminished food supply and general degradation of the habitat due to introduced mammal species, including feral cats, pigs, sheep, goats, and American bison, the last having been introduced to Catalina Island in the 1920s by a Hollywood film crew shooting a Western, also has had a negative effect on fox populations.
+Diminished food supply and general degradation of the habitat due to introduced mammal species, including feral cats (Felis catus), pigs, sheep (Ovis aries), goats (Capra hircus), and American bison (Bison bison), the last having been introduced to Catalina Island in the 1920s by a Hollywood film crew shooting a Western, also has had a negative effect on fox populations.

-The foxes threaten a population of the severely endangered San Clemente Island loggerhead shrike in residence on San Clemente Island.
+The foxes threaten a population of the severely endangered San Clemente Island loggerhead shrike (Lanius ludovicianus mearnsi) in residence on San Clemente Island.
 The island fox population has been negatively affected by trapping and removal or euthanasia of foxes by the United States Navy.
 Since 2000, the Navy has employed different management strategies: trapping and holding foxes during the shrike breeding season, the installation of an electric fence system around shrike habitats, and the use of shock collar systems.
 With the gradual recovery of the shrike population on San Clemente Island, the Navy no longer controls the foxes.

 The populations of Santa Cruz island foxes, San Miguel island foxes, and Santa Rosa island foxes have dramatically rebounded from lows in 2000 of 70 for the Santa Cruz foxes and 15 each on San Miguel and Santa Rosa Islands.
 The Catalina Island Conservancy runs a captive breeding program on Catalina Island.
 On September 14, 2012, the US Fish and Wildlife Service released a draft recovery plan for the San Miguel island fox, Santa Rosa island fox, Santa Cruz island fox, and the Santa Catalina island fox.
 By 2012, the Catalina Island Conservancy determined that there were 1,500 Santa Catalina island foxes and the population was stable.
 Since then the fox populations have grown.

-Because the Channel Islands are almost entirely owned and controlled by either the Catalina Island Conservancy, The Nature Conservancy, or the federal government, the fox has a chance to receive the protection it needs, including constant supervision by interested officials without the ongoing threat of human encroachment on its habitat.

-The fox did not persist on Anacapa Island because it has no reliable source of fresh water; Santa Barbara Island is too small to support the food needs of a viable fox population.
+The island fox populations across the six islands have shown relative stability and moderate growth in the last 5-10 years, with more notable increases in population on Santa Cruz and Santa Rosa islands, indicating that government interventions such as disease prevention and habitat restoration have continued to support population recovery.
+Despite these gains, the growth in population is not reflected across all the islands.
+The San Clemente Island fox population remains smaller than others in comparison to its size, which could be due to the island’s limited habitat area and U.S. Navy management that could restrict breeding range in certain zones, whereas San Miguel and San Nicolas Islands have maintained healthy and stable populations.
+Biologists from the National Park Service emphasize that continued monitoring is crucial to detect early warning signs of a population decline.

-Rene Vellanoweth, an archaeologist, believes that inbreeding depression can be managed by mixing the different island fox subspecies populations much as the indigenous peoples did, by moving them from island to island, creating a higher genetic diversity and assisting them in recovery.
+Rene Vellanoweth, an archaeologist, has proposed that inbreeding depression can be managed by mixing the different island fox subspecies populations much as the indigenous peoples did, by moving them from island to island, creating a higher genetic diversity and assisting them in recovery.